A topic from the subject of Quantum Chemistry in Chemistry.

 Introduction

 The quantum mechanical model of the atom is a scientific model that describes the structure of atoms based on the principles of quantum mechanics.
-It was developed in the early 20th century by Niels Bohr, Werner Heisenberg, Erwin Schrödinger, and others.
+It revolutionized our understanding of atomic structure, moving beyond the limitations of the Bohr model.
+Developed in the early 20th century by scientists such as Niels Bohr, Werner Heisenberg, Erwin Schrödinger, and Max Born, it incorporates wave-particle duality and the Heisenberg uncertainty principle.

 Basic Concepts

-• Atoms are made up of a positively charged nucleus surrounded by negatively charged electrons.
+• Atoms are made up of a positively charged nucleus (containing protons and neutrons) surrounded by negatively charged electrons.

-• The energy of an orbital increases as the distance from the nucleus increases.
+• The energy of an orbital increases as the principal quantum number (n) increases.

 Applications